humenda/muk/README.md

     sudo apt install llvm lld clang build-essential qemu-system-arm

-Then install `Xargo` which will build the core crate for aarch64 for us:
+Then install `cargo-xbuild` which will build the core crate for aarch64:

-     cargo install xargo
+     cargo install cargo-xbuild

 Development
 -----------

+For convenience, a Makefile is used to invoke cargo-xbuild and qemu.
+Use `make` for building and `make qemu` for running the kernel.
-It seems as if a few features for customising Cargo were missing and therefore development should happen using `make clean`, `make` and `make qemu`.
-When using `make qemu DEBUG=1`, QEMU is spawned with an open socket for GDB.
+Using `make qemu DEBUG=1`, QEMU is spawned with an open socket for GDB.
 Use [scripts/kernel.gdb](scripts/kernel.gdb) to attach to it.